NickNaso/yahc/README.md

 })
 .then((response) => {
   // Do something with response
   console.log(response);
 })
 .catch((err) => {
   // Do something with error response console.error(err);
 });
 ```

 ## isJson

-The parameter **isJson** is common for all method of **yahc** and  if setted to
+The parameter **isJson** is common for all methods of **yahc** and if set to
-true the value "Content-type: application/json" will be added to the request
+true the value "Content-type: application/json" will be added to the request's
-header and the server body response will be parsed as JSON.
+header and the server response's body will be parsed as JSON.

 ## Response

 When making request you obtain a response from the server.
-Tha response matches
+Tha response returns
-the requested resource or an error. **yahc** structrude the object response in
+the requested resource or an error. **yahc** structures the object response in
 three parts:

 * **haders** - Contains the headers of the server response
 * **body** - Contains the body of the server response
 * **statusCode** - Represent the HTTP status code for the server response